Winlink on Linux

 Pat

-First up is Pat.
 Pat will be the winlink client we are using.
 (Aside: ‘Pat’ is for some British kids show with the ‘Postman Pat’ character).
 It’s cross platform for Linux, Mac and Windows which is fun.
-You can download the binaries from the Pat github or get it from the AUR with a helper like Paru or Yay.
-There it is called pat-bin
+You can download the binaries from the Pat github.

 VARA